 The review blog All Things Urban Fantasy recently published a piece regarding their refusal to do reviews of self published books.
 The author of the post said that she has had negative experiences with authors who have reacted unprofessionally to critique.
 She further went on to cite amateurish covers, as well as grammatical and spelling mistakes in the books.
 Obviously, we believe that the owner of each blog should have autonomy over their own spaces, and so we respect the right of the owners of All Things Urban Fantasy to place limitations on which books they will cover however, in our space, our policy is quite different.

-Publishing companies, just like any social organizations, have inbuilt biases.
+Publishing companies, just like any social organisations, have inbuilt biases.
 This means that privileged people are far more likely to get publishing deals and books that support a narrative in which historically marginalised people are either erased, or subject to negative portrayals are more likely to be published.
-The idea that traditionally published books are simply a marker of professionalism is missing the fact that agents and publishers act as gate keepers, and like all gate keepers, their role is to support the active oppression and silencing of historically marginalised people.
+The idea that traditionally published books are simply a marker of professionalism is missing the fact that agents and publishers act as gate keepers and, like all gate keepers, their role is to support the active oppression and silencing of historically marginalised people.
 As reviewers, contributing to the attention a book receives, our reviewing policy can risk enabling the gate keepers or becoming gate keepers ourselves if we ignore the built in biases.

 Rachel Manija Brown, author of All the Fishes Come Home to Roost, and Sherwood Smith, author of Crown Duel and a great many other novels for adults and young adults published a piece Publisher’s Weekly this past September about the suggestion that they should remove a gay character from a book that they had written.